I knew we were in trouble when I opened the car door and brown water started flooded in.

 His Lauves studio in Aix was built on an isolated road in 1902, that at the time was called the Chemin des Lauves and is now named Avenue Paul Cézanne (although it is still called Chemin des Lauves further north) and originally Cézanne’s view was left clear so he could see the surrounding landscape.

-It was close to one of his favourite subjects, Mont Sainte-Victoire.
+It was close to one of his favorite subjects, Mont Sainte-Victoire.

 Cézanne painted Mont Sainte-Victoire in Oil more than thirty times.